Managing Bufferbloat in Cloud Storage Systems: Introduction

-Distributed and scalable storage systems that follow SEDA principles consist of multiple components that communicate asynchronously via queues.
-In every storage system, a storage backend exists, at the lowest level, that places the data structure on the storage devices \cite{aghayev2019file}.
-In order to store the data efficiently, the storage backend buffers the requests in a queue and flushes them on the device in a batch manner.
-By storing data in a batch, the storage backend amortizes the fixed overheads associated with single write transactions such as positioning, allocation, and metadata creation.
+Distributed and scalable storage systems that follow the SEDA principles consist of multiple components communicating asynchronously through queues.
+In most storage systems, a storage backend exists at the lowest level, responsible for storing the data structure on the storage devices \cite{aghayev2019file}.
+In order to store the data efficiently, the storage backend buffers the requests in a queue and flushes them onto the device in batches.
+Storing data in batches enables the storage backend to amortize the fixed overheads associated with single-write transactions, such as positioning, allocation, and metadata creation.

-Storage systems can have multiple types of backends with different design assumptions about their underlying storage device technologies.
-Some storage systems, such as GFS \cite{ghemawat2003google}, HDFS \cite{shvachko2010hadoop}, and XtreemFS \cite{hupfeld2008xtreemfs}, use local file systems as their storage backends.
-On the other hand, other storage systems have implemented their own specialized storage backend to either remedy the local file systems problems, adopt new technologies, or improve the whole system’s performance.
-An example of such storage backends can be BlueStore \cite{aghayev2019file}, one of the popular storage backends in Ceph \cite{weil2006ceph}.
-In either case, the storage systems, as Figure \ref{fig:storage_arch} depicts, consist of two main components, namely the Frontend, which manages high-level and abstract data storage, and the Backend, which handles the storage devices and low-level storage mechanisms.

-In a scalable storage server, request scheduling is one of the most crucial aspects of Quality of Service (QoS).
-The reason is that most of the essential features of QoS can be achieved through request scheduling, such as fair resource sharing, throughput and latency guarantees, and performance isolation \cite{yang2018principled}.
-Such a request scheduling mechanism tries to ensure different levels of service for different classes of requests.
-For example, requests generated by data scrubbers working in the background generally have a lower priority than requests from an application.
+Request scheduling is a pivotal factor in achieving Quality of Service (QoS) objectives in a scalable storage server.
+The reason is that request scheduling can facilitate the implementation of essential QoS features, including fair resource allocation, guaranteed throughput and latency, and performance isolation \cite{yang2018principled}.
+A request scheduling mechanism can effectively allocate resources to various classes of requests based on their priority level, thereby ensuring different levels of service for different types of requests.
+For instance, requests generated by background data scrubbers are typically assigned lower priority compared to requests originating from a client.